 Whatever the case, there are ways to treat these issues.
-The diagnostic process involves taking a more in-depth look inside yourself, figuring out what is causing these fears, and committing to confronting abandonment fears.
+The diagnostic process involves taking a more in-depth look inside yourself, figuring out what is causing these fears, and committing to confronting the fear of abandonment.

 Different Types of Abandonment Fears

-There are quite a few types of abandonment fears.
+There are quite a few types of fears when it comes to abandonment.
 Some people might experience these fears to different degrees or might only have particular fears.

 Children and the Fear of Being Abandoned